Qatar at the 2012 Summer Olympics: Swimming

 Ahmed Atari was 18 years old at the time of the London Olympics and making his Olympic debut.
 He qualified for the men's 400 metre individual medley by using a universality place that was issued to swimmers who did not qualify on merit from swimming's governing body FINA because his personal best time of five minutes and 16.80 seconds, set at the 2011 World Aquatics Championships, was 48.36 seconds slower than the "B" (FINA/Invitation) qualifying standard for his event.
 Atari was assigned to compete against four other swimmers in heat one on 28 July.
 He could not remain underwater for more than half of the first fifteen metres and was distanced by the nearest swimmer a third of the way through.
 Atari continued to struggle for the rest of the heat but he was applauded by the crowd.
-His time of 5 minutes and 21.30 seconds put him 36th and last overall; he was not allowed to progress to the final since only the top eight could advance to that stage.
+His time of 5 minutes and 21.30 seconds (45.50 seconds slower than the second slowest time; itself 12.47 seconds behind the 8th best time) put him 36th and last overall; he was not allowed to progress to the final since only the top eight could advance to that stage.
 Afterwards Atari was dubbed "Atari the Qatari" and the media compared his slow speed and times to that of Equatorial Guinea's Eric Moussambani's at the 2000 Sydney Olympics.

 Nada Arkaji was confirmed as Qatar's sole female swimmer in London in February 2012.
 She received a wild card invitation from the IOC to compete at the Olympics after not meeting the "B" (FINA/Invitation) qualifying standard of the women's 50 metres freestyle.
 Arkaji prepared for the Games by training for two hours per day at the Aspire Zone.
 She said in an interview with Reuters four months before the Games that she sought to lower her personal best to below 30 seconds and she wanted to encourage women in Qatar to take up sport, "I always try my best in swimming.
 I always try to get my personal best.
 So I think that I have all the potential to reach the top."
-Arkaji took part in the third heat on 3 August, finishing fourth out of eight athletes, with a time of 30.89 seconds.
+Arkaji took part in the third heat on 3 August, finishing fourth out of eight athletes, with a time of 30.89 seconds, 5.61 seconds slower than the 16th best time.
 This placed her 58th overall; only the top 16 progressed to the semi-finals.